NanamiNakano/mercury/README.md

 2. If you don't have `pnpm` installed, please install with `npm install -g pnpm` - you may need `sudo`.
 If you don't have `npm`, try `sudo apt install npm`.

+3. Compile the frontend: `pnpm install && pnpm build`

-3. To use `sqlite-vec` via Python's built-in `sqlite3` module, you must have SQLite>3.41 (otherwise `LIMIT` or `k=?` will not work properly with `rowid IN (?)` for vector search) installed and ensure Python's built-in `sqlite3` module is built for SQLite>3.41.
+4. To use `sqlite-vec` via Python's built-in `sqlite3` module, you must have SQLite>3.41 (otherwise `LIMIT` or `k=?` will not work properly with `rowid IN (?)` for vector search) installed and ensure Python's built-in `sqlite3` module is built for SQLite>3.41.
 Note that Python's built-in `sqlite3` module uses its own binary library that is independent of the OS's SQLite.
 So upgrading the OS's SQLite will not upgrade Python's `sqlite3` module.
    To manually upgrade Python's `sqlite3` module to use SQLite>3.41, here are the steps:
     * Download and compile SQLite>3.41.0 from source
          ```bash